Address Checker: Verify Postal Addresses using PostGrid Address Verification

 Address Not Registered

 Another common reason why many addresses are returned as invalid after going through the verification process is that the address is not registered.
 Some of the most common examples of addresses that fall under this category are new buildings, new occupants, or even occupants that simply do not want to receive direct mails.
 If an address is not registered on the system, it will not reflect on your address verification procedure, and all you’ll get is an invalid result.
 Any address that is not in the system is considered invalid.
 Similarly, if someone has moved to a new address, it takes about two weeks for the address change to be reflected in the USPS system.
-This can also be considered as a case of an address not registered.
+This can also be considered a case of an address not registered.

 What is the Best Way to Verify Postal Address using PostGrid Address Checker Tool?